FAQ2025-08-07T12:38:44+01:00

 We kiln dry our logs to a moisture content below 20%.
 We do offer a money-back guarantee if our logs are not within the promised moisture content range.

-We are Grown In Britain accredited, which means that we get all of our timber from well-managed, sustainable woodlands within the UK!
-Seeing the Grown In Britain logo lets you know that the timber that we have used has been grown and legally felled within the UK in accordance with the UK Government Timber Procurement Policy.
-The Grown In Britain scheme carries out annual audits and checks to ensure that the companies who are accredited with the Grown In Britain scheme are following the correct measures and procedures.
-Always look for the Grown in Britain accreditation when purchasing wood, and always check that it hasn’t been imported!
-(70% of the UK’s wood is imported)
+We are also Grown In Britain accredited, which guarantees that all our timber comes from well-managed, sustainable woodlands right here in the UK.
+When you see the Grown In Britain logo, you can trust that the timber used has been ethically grown and legally felled, adhering to the UK Government Timber Procurement Policy.
+The Grown In Britain scheme conducts annual audits and checks to verify that accredited companies follow the necessary measures and procedures for sustainable sourcing.

 As we are dealing with a natural product, the timber that we source comes in all shapes and sizes.
 We mainly cut tree trunks between 8 foot (2.4 meters) and 10 foot (3 meters).
 However, rarely the timber is exactly this length.